tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 064.md

 - We take camp for the evening at the base.
 Everyone has shitty dreams.
 Sihrr and Keth lose some "Sanity".
 Silas does not.
 Arken dreams of a fucking demon entering the Cathedral, killing Lucretia, the demon looks like Milando.
 - Silas gains a contamination level during his sleep..again.
 - We are at a large expanse called the Frostveil Sea.
 We encounter a Giant that Silas attempts to sweet talk unsuccessfully because he can't speak Giant.
+- We defeat the giant and put it to rest.
 -